Featured Businesses Category: Special Needs + Autism

 “Our families are typically at the highest level of frustration and all other less restrictive interventions have failed,” Armstrong says.
 “Our plan is to stabilize the crisis and plan for discharge.”

-Harbor Oaks uses a 2-to-1 staffing ratio.
-While most facilities have a ratio of 4-to-1 or 5-to-1, Armstrong says the lower ratio allows the staff to provide more attention to the kids they support.
+Harbor Oaks uses a 2:1 staffing ratio on this unit.
+Most psychiatric units have a 4:1 or 5:1 ratio.
+Armstrong says the lower ratio allows the staff to provide more attention to the kids they support.

 Harbor Oaks SIPU also has a Board Certified Behavior Analysts on site who provides concepts and skills of Applied Behavior Analysis therapy to the patients on the unit.
 Applying technique grounded on changing behaviors of social significance can help increase the level of functioning and decrease the inappropriate behaviors that have led to admission.
 Devising a behavioral intervention plan to incorporate replacement behaviors, providing parent training, and coordinating with providers and supports is the core of the programming on SIPU.

 “We are also honored to have Registered Behavior Technicians (RBT) that have completed coursework and passed the state boards to treat the patients and collect data in the process to individualize the care for the patients,” Armstrong says.
 “If we have a kid that is actively aggressive, the RBT is equipped to count the frequency and measure the duration so that when it’s time to institute a behavior plan, we will have baseline data.
 By discharge, there should be a decrease in the behaviors that led to the admission. ”

 Each day of their stay, the patients have a schedule to follow, which includes daily hygiene, breakfast and group or individual therapy with a behavior health clinician.
 Other activities include encounters with the behavior analyst, school teacher, and recreational/art therapy (which tends to be the most popular activity).

 Family is an important part of the patient’s treatment, Armstrong says.